What is Sidekick?

 Sidekick offers innovative features that will appeal to some retail investors and savers - particularly those who enjoy being early adopters.
 From market-leading easy access savings accounts, to core investment portfolios, to the portfolio line of credit option, there's a lot on offer even though the app is fairly new.
 The fees are transparent and fair on the whole.

-At the moment, while Sidekick will be the right choice for some savers and investors, others will likely look at providers that offer more tax-efficient options or more opportunities to take control of their portfolios.
+At the moment, while Sidekick will be the right choice for some savers and investors, others will likely look at providers that offer more opportunities to take control of their portfolios.
 More established players are likely to have a larger choice of assets as well.
-Similar alternatives on the market which do offer ISAs and pensions include Freetrade* and AJ Bell Dodl*.
+Similar alternatives on the market which offer ISAs as well as pensions include Freetrade* and AJ Bell Dodl*.